nas4free/nas4free/README.md

 IMPORTANT NOTE:

-This is the HEAD master branch of NAS4Free 11.x series
+This was the HEAD master branch of NAS4Free 11.x series

+The project is Renamed into XigmaNAS®